Visual Alignment of Medical Vision-Language Models for Grounded Radiology Report Generation: Experiments

 \subsection{Experimental Settings}

-\textbf{Evaluation Metrics.} Following existing works~\cite{chen2020generating, chen2022cross, wang2023metransformer}, we use the 14 CheXpert~\cite{smit2020chexbert} labels to assess the clinical accuracy of the generated reports.
+\textbf{Datasets and Evaluation Metrics.} We benchmark \ours{} on two widely used radiology report datasets: IU-XRay~\cite{demner2015preparing} and MIMIC-CXR~\cite{johnson2020mimic}.
+The generated reports are evaluated for quality across two critical categories: clinical accuracy and natural language generation quality.
+For clinical accuracy, we follow existing works~\cite{chen2020generating, chen2022cross, wang2023metransformer}, using 14 CheXpert~\cite{smit2020chexbert} labels to assess the clinical accuracy of the generated reports.
+Addtionally, we also evaluate on more clinically oriented metrics such as GREEN~\cite{ostmeier2024green} and RaTEScore~\cite{zhao2024ratescore}.
 In addition, we employ commonly used natural language metrics, such as BLEU Score~\cite{papineni2002bleu}, ROUGE~\cite{lin2004rouge} and METEOR~\cite{denkowski2011meteor} to assess the quality of the generated reports.